-Module Three: LOCKE (September 28th - October 12th)
+Module Three: LOCKE (September 28th - October 10th)

-- John Locke, The Second Treatise of Government (chapters noted below) and A Letter Concerning Toleration - Klosko (Locke)
+- John Locke, The Second Treatise of Government (chapters noted below) and A Letter Concerning Toleration (begins on page 36 of the Brightspace link) - Klosko (Locke)

-- 1. The late 17th century: How did living under an autocrat influence Locke's political philosophy? (start reading Klosko's chapter on Locke) - 2.
+- 1. The late 17th century: How did living under an autocrat influence Locke's political philosophy? (start reading Klosko's chapter on Locke.
+The Broadview text, 155-160, is also useful) - 2.
 What makes a regime a legitimate one? (read The Second Treatise of Government, ch.
 1-4) - 3.
 The roots of property ownership: Why does anyone deserve what they own? how is wealth related to politics, anyway? (read The Second Treatise of Government, ch.
 5) - 4.
 Draining the swamp: when (and how) can we legitimately get rid of a corrupt leader? (read The Second Treatise of Government, ch.
 6-9, 19) - 5.
-How tolerant should a society be? (read A Letter Concerning Toleration)
+Why is toleration important in a polity? (read A Letter Concerning Toleration)